TheSevenPens/WebDrawTabLagSim/ARCHITECTURE.md

 Title bar and playback control buttons: Play/Pause (frozen), Stop Pen/Resume Pen (paused), Restart, and Reset All.
 Buttons use fixed min-width to prevent layout shift when labels change.

 ### `src/components/SidePanel.svelte`
 Left side panel containing all controls organized in collapsible sections (via CollapsibleSection).
-Sections: GESTURE (pen speed, path type, label/track/circle for a), TABLET (pointer latency/smoothing, report rate, pointer visibility/label/track/circle for b, pointer style), BRUSH (brush latency/smoothing, size/spacing/trail, label/track/circle for c, stroke/smooth toggles), DISPLAY (screen mode + sub-options), PRESETS.
+Sections: GESTURE (pen speed, path type, label/track/circle for a), TABLET (latency, smoothing, report rate), OS (pointer visibility/label/track/circle for b, pointer style, pointer size), BRUSH (brush latency/smoothing, size/spacing/trail, label/track/circle for c, stroke/smooth toggles), DISPLAY (aspect ratio, screen mode + sub-options), PRESETS.
 All sections start collapsed on load.
-Custom dark-themed styling: dark track (#4a4a4a), slate gray thumb/accent (#7089a8).
+Custom dark-themed styling: dark checkboxes (#4a4a4a unchecked, #7089a8 checked), dark slider track (#4a4a4a) with slate gray thumb (#7089a8), dark dropdowns (#4a4a4a background, #ccc text), thin custom scrollbar (6px, #555) with 12px right padding for clearance.

 ### `src/components/CollapsibleSection.svelte`
 Reusable collapsible section wrapper with a clickable header showing a ▼/▶ indicator and a title.
 Content is shown/hidden based on collapsed state.